bykof/bykof.github.com/docs/lectures/byot/content-type.md

 First we need to create a "content type".
 You can compare it to a model or database table, which stores your information.

-Strapi creates and alters your table in the database automatically, so we just have to setup the content tupe through the UI.
+Strapi creates and alters your table in the database automatically, so we just have to setup the content type through the UI.

 Click on the left side on `Content-Types Builder` and then on `Create new collection type`: